isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 Okay, so they lie about that.
 It’s 2.6.

-On the other hand, they deliver their application as a bunch of .pyc (compiled python) files.
+On the other hand, they deliver their application as a bunch of `.pyc` (compiled python bytecode) files.

 {% highlight console %}
 $ find  . -iname \*.pyc